Matyasz/atlantis/README.md

 The code has a handful of areas that could be improved, documented here.

+- I would have liked to refactor `run_pearl_processing` to accept input/output streams so that I could write end-to-end tests of the whole pipeline by having `main` pass mutable references to `std::io::stdin()` and `std::io::stdout()`, and in the tests just pass a `File` and a `Vec`.
+Unfortunately I couldn't get this refactor working in time, so I abandoned it.
 - In a production setting far more examination of the input data would be done,here most of the input is assumed to be valid.
 - The `get_neighbor_map` could be significantly more efficient.
 - `unwrap` is likely used too often.
 Better error handling by using more idiomatic Rust for many of these instances could have been implemented.